Visa Inc.

 - International payment volume grows 10-12% as emerging market digitization accelerates

-- Consistent 15%+ EPS growth supported by share buybacks and operating leverage
+- Mid-teens EPS growth supported by share buybacks ($28.4B authorization remaining) and operating leverage